uludag/nosql-biosets/readme.md

 without extracting them to temporary files

 TODO:
-* Support for entries larger than 800mb
+* Support for large entries, such as larger than 800MB
 * Use bulk index API
 * Index other PubChem data types